randyrants/sharpkeys/README.md

 ## Project Description
 SharpKeys is a utility that manages a Registry key that allows Windows to remap one key to any other key.
 Included in the application is a list of common keyboard keys and a Type Key feature to automatically recognize most keyboard keys.
 It was originally developed in C# using .NET v2 but has been updated to support .NET 4.0 Client Profile

-## Call for feedback!
-I finally merged the code change that changes the way keys are entered into the list, which includes looking for triple-byte keycodes and should enable the ability to remap Alt+Gr.
-What I don't know is if it works or not, so if you successfully or unsuccessfully remap the Alt+Gr key, please let people know in the Issues section - thanks!

 ## Original Mission:
 This is something that I've thrown together to help people out with their keyboard mappings.
 What's a keyboard mapping?
 How many times a day do you accidentally hit cAPS lOCK BY MISTAKE AND END UP HAVING TO GO BAck and retype stuff?
 For me it was at least once an hour - in fact, I used to pop off the Caps Lock key so I wouldn't hit it anymore, but I found something better in Windows XP, as well as 2000, Server 2003, Vista, Windows 7, Windows 8, and Windows 10.
 There's a little used registry hack that allows you to remap keys across a keyboard.
 For me, this meant that I told my computer to treat Caps Lock as if it was a shift key, which it now does.